julianee-jk/IDAssignment2/README.md

 * **iPhone X**
 * **iPad**
 * **iPad Pro**
+    * Footer in index page won't stick at the bottom.
 * **Surface Duo**
 * **Samsung Galaxy Fold**
-    * Black background of Popup menu does not cover whole screen.
+    * Popup menu works but does not cover whole screen height.

 ### Validators